RocketRace/setver/README.md

 That's right, Git should shake in its boots because SetVer could soon replace all of version control!
 (That's on the roadmap, actually.
 "Replace all of version control.")

+## Implementations (the apostles)

+* [https://crates.io/crates/setver](`setver`, a 🦀 Rust 🦀 crate) by [https://github.com/kleinesfilmroellchen](kleines Filmröllchen).
+Unfortunately, crates.io has not yet acquiesced the revolutionary nature of of SetVer and instead oppressively forces SemVer for its crates 😔

 --------

 SetVer is licensed under CC0.
 Use it however you want.